Sotheby's International Realty - GuruFocus.com

 PR Newswire

 NEW YORK, Nov.
-21, 2022 /PRNewswire/ -- Sotheby's International Realty announced its expanding presence in the state of North Carolina with the opening of Landmark Sotheby's International Realty in North Carolina's Outer Banks.
-The addition marks the Sotheby's International Realty brand's 21st affiliated office in the state.
+22, 2022 /PRNewswire/ -- Sotheby's International Realty today announced the opening of Kazakhstan Sotheby's International Realty, signifying the brand's continued expansion to nearly 220 offices in the EMEIA region.

-The new office is headquartered in the city of Duck and marks the sixth office for the company.
-Two of the region's top producing agents, Heather McLay and Melanie Day, will join the Duck location.
-The pair possess over 45 years of collective experience in residential real estate and have recently produced US$150 million in closed sales volume.
+Kazakhstan Sotheby's International Realty is owned and operated by Andrei Manoukovski and will be led by CEO, Diana Alieva, who bring nearly 30 years of collective real estate experience to the company.
+The company is headquartered in the city of Almaty and will service the entire country, including the cities of Almaty, Astana, Shimkent, Aktobe, and Pavlador.

-"The coastal areas of North Carolina continue to see increased interest, and the Outer Banks are no exception," said Philip White, president and CEO of Sotheby's International Realty.
-"Landmark Sotheby's International Realty's strategic expansion into an ever-popular market will further enable them to exceed the wants and needs of their clients.
-I greatly look forward to supporting their continued growth in the region and the firm's new location will make a fine addition to our ever-growing global network."
+"Kazakhstan is known for its hospitality, authentic cuisine, and being rich in nature," said Philip White, president and CEO of Sotheby's International Realty.
+"The country debuted on the Global Fintech Index in 2021 and investors are demonstrating interest in the country's real estate market.
+There is also a growing trend to increase new development projects.
+Our continued international expansion further enables our brand to grow strategically and provide added referral opportunities for our clients.
+I look forward to working with Diana and the entire Kazakhstan Sotheby's International Realty team."

 Sotheby's International Realty was founded in 1976 as a real estate service for discerning clients of Sotheby's auction house.
 Today, the company's global footprint spans more than 1,000 offices located in 81 countries and territories worldwide, including 50 company-owned brokerage offices in key metropolitan and resort markets.
 In February 2004, Anywhere Real Estate Inc. entered a long-term strategic alliance with Sotheby's, the operator of the auction house.
 The agreement provided for the licensing of the Sotheby's International Realty name and the development of a franchise system.
 The franchise system is comprised of an affiliate network, where each office is independently owned and operated.
 Sotheby's International Realty supports its affiliates and agents with a host of operational, marketing, recruiting, educational and business development resources.
 Affiliates and agents also benefit from an association with the venerable Sotheby's auction house, established in 1744.
 For more information, visit www.sothebysrealty.com.